Everything You Need to Know About an EDF Climate Corps Fellowship

-If you’re looking for a practical and concrete way to channel your passion for the environment into real-life action that builds hope for the future, look no further than the Environmental Defense Fund Climate Corps.
+If you’re looking for practical ways to help the environment and a concrete way to channel your passion into real-life action that builds hope for the future, look no further than the Environmental Defense Fund Climate Corps.
 We’re here to tell you what the fellowship program is, how to get in, and why you should trust us on this program.
-We will also be sharing stories of success to inspire you in your efforts to change the world.
+We will also be sharing stories of successful environmental activism in the business and non-profit world to inspire you in your efforts to change the world.

 Prospective Climate Corps fellows compete in a rigorous application process with applicants from top business and graduate programs around the county.
-Last year, EDF received more than 1200 applications for around 130 fellowships.
-These internships launch careers fighting climate change and are a great way to get experience and build your network.
+EDF typically receives more than 1200 applications for around 130 fellowships.
+Alongside other examples of graduate student internships in sustainability, the EDF Climate Corps Fellowship launches careers that fight climate change.
+They are a great way to gain experience and build your network.

 How do we know that this fellowship is worth your time?
 Our graduate students have told us.
-Despite the relatively small size of Bard’s Graduate Programs in Sustainability, graduate students from the Bard MBA in Sustainability and MS Environment and Climate Policy programs have been highly successful in landing these coveted fellowships.
+Every year, three to four students from Bard's MBA in Sustainability (ranked the #1 Green MBA for three years running, 2021-23, by Princeton Review), Master's in Environmental Policy, and Master's in Climate Science and Policy programs land these coveted fellowships.

 Bard alumni and graduate students offer these tips for landing a coveted EDF Climate Corps Fellowship:

 - Practice Your Story: “I made sure that I had practiced talking about my resume (the highlight reel...no more than 3 minutes of speaking) and a 'pitch' (here are 3 reasons why I am great for CC).
 I practiced with a friend and professors.
 Writing a script of my CV explain-er AND "dragon-slayer" stories AND practicing them out loud was the most important prep I did.
 It felt really awkward to practice, but it kept me concise, structured and feeling confident during the interview.”